We take a look at the most dangerous mountains in the world and what it is that makes them so deadly

 Dubbed the most dangerous small mountain in the world, Mt.
 Washington may be the highest peak in northeastern USA, but it wouldn’t be considered much more than a hill anywhere else in the world.
 However, it is one dangerous hill.

-Since 1849, nearly 150 people have died on Mt.
+Between 1849 and 2016, nearly 150 people died on Mt.
 Washington.
 The mountain receives unusually high wind speeds for that part of the world and the difference between hiking in the summer and winter is severe.
-Poor planning often leads to hikers being ill prepared for weather changes.
+Poor planning often leads to hikers being ill-prepared for weather changes.

 Nicholas Howe, author of Not Without Peril: 150 Years of Misadventure on the Presidential Range of New Hampshire, said that people often fail to appreciate “the difference in weather between Boston and the mountains.”